Ashish77776666/InternWebScrapFile/README.md

 ## 📖 Project Overview

-The **Web Scraper Dashboard** is a full‐stack application where authenticated users can submit any URL to a remote Puppeteer endpoint.
+The **Web Scraper Dashboard** is a full-stack application where authenticated users can submit any URL to a remote Puppeteer endpoint.
 The endpoint (hosted on Render) navigates to the URL, scrapes data (e.g., book listings), and returns structured JSON.
-The React frontend receives that JSON and displays it in an interactive table.
-Firebase handles user authentication, hosting, and Firestore to store individual user’s scrap history.
+The React frontend renders this JSON into a table.
+Firebase is used for user authentication, hosting, and Firestore to store each user’s scrape history.

 ---